 How do you clean your protective cloth mask?

 For optimal results, reusable protective cloth masks should be washed every 1-2 days.
 It is recommended to have two masks handy to ensure that there is always a clean one available to wear.
-The use of improper cleaning methods can compromise the effectiveness as well as the appearance of protective cloth masks.
+The use of improper cleaning methods can compromise the effectiveness and appearance of protective cloth masks.
 In some cases, certain detergents can cause allergic reactions or breakouts, so it's best to look for mild, hypoallergenic, fragrance-free detergents.
 Good examples are this one and this one.

 Washing a protective cloth mask in a washing machine or by hand are both equally effective.
-It is important to always remember to use hot water to kill the germs.
+It is essential always to remember to use hot water to kill the germs.
 Fortunately, the coronavirus is killed quite easily by most detergents, so there is no need to use extra harsh detergents to sanitize the mask.